sleak-lbl/weekly-emails/items/scratchpurge.md

-### File Purging on Cori Scratch Resumes Tomorrow
+### File Purging on Cori Scratch Has Resumed

 During the period of unstable scratch performance that began in late September, NERSC temporarily suspended the purging of the Cori scratch file system (CSCRATCH) to help preserve the state of user files while the metadata was being rebuilt.

-Now that the file system issue has been debugged and corrected, we are resuming regularly scheduled purging of files whose last access time was over twelve weeks ago, per our
+Now that the file system issue has been debugged and corrected, we have resumed regularly scheduled purging of files whose last access time was over twelve weeks ago, per our
 [scratch purge policy](https://docs.nersc.gov/filesystems/quotas/#purging).